-As of March 31, 2020 and December 31, 2019, our cash, cash equivalents and marketable investment securities totaled \$2.4 billion and \$2.5 billion, respectively.

-As of March 31, 2020 and December 31, 2019, we held \$790.4 million and \$940.6 million, respectively, of marketable investment securities, consisting of various debt and equity instruments including corporate bonds, corporate equity securities, government bonds and mutual funds.
+As of June 30, 2020 and December 31, 2019, our cash, cash equivalents and marketable investment securities totaled \$2.5 billion and \$2.5 billion, respectively, of which \$510.0 million and \$940.6 million, respectively, we held as marketable investment securities, consisting of various debt and equity instruments including corporate bonds, corporate equity securities, government bonds and mutual funds.
+We consider all liquid investments purchased with an original maturity of 90 days or less to be cash equivalents.